zhouwg/kantv/README.md

 The goal of this project is:

-- Android **turn-key project** for AI experts/ASR researchers and software developers who was interested in device-side AI application(you could integrate your proprietary native libs(such as <a href="https://github.com/zhouwg/DeepSpeech">DeepSpeech</a>) to customized/derived project of KanTV as your desire or for your R&D activity)
+- Android **turn-key project** for AI experts/ASR researchers and software developers who was interested in device-side AI application
 - Well-maintained open source and free online-TV player for Android-based mobile phone(or extended for Android-based tablet/TV)